thuguerre/WebSiteQuickAddingForTodoist/PROJECT_LOCAL_SETUP.md

 ## Credentials

+> If you need to modify the API part of the project, you will have to execute the following process, and generate your own `TODOIST_CLIENT_ID` and `TODOIST_CLIENT_SECRET`.
 > If you do not plan to modify the API but only the browser extension, you will be able to call the default test API which will provide you the official `TODOIST_CLIENT_ID`.
-> However, if you need to modify the API part of the project, you will have to execute the following process, and generate your own `TODOIST_CLIENT_ID` and `TODOIST_CLIENT_SECRET`.

 For security reasons, Todoist API credentials are not committed (and must not) to the Git repository.
 The API is designed to use Environment Variables, not to be based on war-inner-files containing these values.
 To make the API working on any environment (your local one or a distant server), you have first to set following both environment variables: